folone/folone.github.com/README.md

 ## My blog ##
-Folders _posts, _drafts and _site are copyrighted by me, you cannot reuse anything from there without my permission.
+Folders docs, _posts and _drafts are copyrighted by me, you cannot reuse anything from there without my permission.